Marks & Spencer

 See for yourselves how the Make Your Mark programme transforms young lives.

 Since then, over 3,000 young people have gone through the scheme, with over 70% going into temporary jobs within M&S immediately after the programme.

-Make Your Mark is a training and mentoring scheme that gives unemployed young people the skills, experience and confidence they need to find a job.
-One of the young people who was offered a role following completion of the Make Your Mark programme is Joel Fields.
+Marks and Start is a training and mentoring scheme that gives unemployed young people the skills, experience and confidence they need to find a job.
+One of the young people who was offered a role following completion of the Marks and Start programme is Shannon Griffiths.

-Make Your Mark is inspired by Marks & Start, M&S’ successful employability scheme for people who face barriers into employment.
+Marks and Start is a successful employability scheme for people who face barriers into employment.
 Since 2004 it has enabled over 13,000 people to complete placements in stores and offices across the country, with 50% gaining employment with M&S or another employer within three months.